ggrandli01/orgchart-generator/README.md

 1. Open draw.io
 2. Open orgchart-generator.script using your favorite text editor.
 3. Create the .csv file of the personnel you want to document in the org chart.
 Specify the employee name, position, manager.
    The employee.sample file contains what the data format should look like.
-Be sure to include the name of the fields at the top of the file.
+Be sure to include the field names at the top of the file.
 4. Copy the employee data at the bottom of the orgchart-generator.script.
 5. In draw.io, select Arrange --> Insert --> Advanced --> CSV.
 This should open a window that contains a sample script.